coffee2code/linkify-authors/readme.txt

 Tested up to: 4.7
 Stable tag: 2.2

 Turn a string, list, or array of author IDs and/or slugs into a list of links to those authors.
-Includes widget and template tag.
+Provides a widget and template tag.

 == Description ==

 The plugin provides a widget called "Linkify Authors" as well as a template tag, `c2c_linkify_authors()`, which allow you to easily specify authors to list and how to list them.
 Authors are specified by either ID or slug.
 See other parts of the documentation for example usage and capabilities.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/linkify-authors/) | [Plugin Directory Page](https://wordpress.org/plugins/linkify-authors/) | [Author Homepage](http://coffee2code.com)

 == Installation ==

-1. Unzip `linkify-authors.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `linkify-authors.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Use the provided widget or the `c2c_linkify_authors()` template tag in one of your templates (be sure to pass it at least the first argument indicating what author IDs and/or slugs to linkify -- the argument can be an array, a space-separate list, or a comma-separated list).
+3. Use the provided widget or the `c2c_linkify_authors()` template tag in one of your templates (be sure to pass it at least the first argument indicating what author IDs and/or slugs to linkify -- the argument can be an array, a space-separate list, or a comma-separated list).
 Other optional arguments are available to customize the output.

 == Screenshots ==